swiftgift/guidelines/STYLUS.md

 # Stylus Style Guide

 A Stylus guide.
 No other way of writing stylus is valid.
 Please read [SMACSS](https://smacss.com).
 If you don't know if you can use a certain styling thingy, use [http://caniuse.com](http://caniuse.com) to check.
-Language reference can be found here: [http://learnboost.github.io/stylus/](http://learnboost.github.io/stylus/).
+Language reference: [http://learnboost.github.io/stylus/](http://learnboost.github.io/stylus/).

 ## Table of Contents
   * [Naming conventions](#naming-conventions)